 Flushing and bleeding your brake system at least once per year is essential for maintaining optimum performance from your brakes.
 In the past, bleeding or flushing brakes meant juggling wrenches, hoses, waste brake fluid bottles, clean up rags, etc. Now Motion Pro has introduced the new mini bleeder a tool that incorporates many different bleeding tools in one compact package and makes this essential job a lot easier.

-There are three Mini Bleeder Tools available to fit calipers with an 8 mm, 10 mm, or 11 mm bleeder nipple.
+There are four Mini Bleeder Tools available to fit calipers with an 8 mm, 10 mm, 11 mm, or 3/8-inch bleeder nipple.
 The interior rubber seal fits snugly around the nipple of the bleeder to prevent leakage of brake fluid.
 The built in floating wrench handle features 12 points on a 6 point hex on the tool body, making the handle micro adjustable for position on the body, allowing it to be used in super tight spaces.
 The short length of the handle reduces the chance of over torquing the bleeder.
 There is a one way check valve inside the body of the tool, greatly reducing fluid spillage when moving the tool from the bleed screw, and also allowing fast fluid flushing when desired.
-Use an 8mm, 10mm, or 11mm wrench on your brake and clutch bleed screws to see what size Mini Bleeder Tools you need.
+Use an 8mm, 10mm, 11mm, or 3/8-inch wrench on your brake and clutch bleed screws to see what size Mini Bleeder Tools you need.

 Here's what the experts at Motion Pro have to say about maintaining your brakes for optimum performance: